daphne-simons/halter-test/NOTES.md

  newest: 2024-11-01 10:59:55.000
   - 19 hours, 51 minutes, and 3 seconds.
 AKA: 19:51:03 (hh:mm:ss).

-**Assumption** : To create a UI that gives you a 24 hours window (roughly), through which you can choose a time of day.
+**Assumption** : To create a UI that gives you a 24 hours window (roughly), through which you can choose a time of day - a specific minute.

-**Stretch**, check back in with Guidance team to see if a calendar option with a date picker would be useful.
+**Stretch**, check back in with Guidance team to see if a calendar option with a date picker would be useful for the future.